✅ This post was reviewed and corrected as part of the 2026 Historical Accuracy Update.

 Heinkel 112

-The 13th Company was at first equipped with twelve so-called chemical projectors, 105-MM mortars with a range of 3500 M. Unfortunately, these mortars were no longer being manufactured so that it was, impossible to obtain replacements, and it became necessary to substitute medium mortars in some cases and heavy mortars in others.
-The 14th Company comprised one 75-MM AT platoon with four guns and three Panzerschreck platoons with six rocket launchers each; later on this company was also equipped with Pueppchen (heavy AT rocket launchers).
+The 13th Company was at first equipped with twelve so-called chemical projectors, 105-MM mortars with a range of 3500 M. Unfortunately, these mortars were no longer being manufactured so it was impossible to obtain replacements, and it became necessary to substitute medium mortars in some cases and heavy mortars in others.
+The 14th Company comprised one 75-MM AT platoon with four guns and three Panzerschreck platoons with six rocket launchers each; later, heavy AT rocket launchers.

 Panzerschreck RPzB 54 Anti-Tank Launcher with Original Rockets (IMA-USA)